Thursday, October 9, 2025

 Karen Russell's new novel The Antidote is absolutely freaking brilliant.
 It's a novel about injustice, which though set in the 1930s Dust Bowl, sparkles with life and originality.
 Truly, only Karen Russell could've written this novel.

 But let me back up a second: I set sail on this novel with some trepidation.
 Honestly, when this novel came out, it wasn't one I was seriously considering reading.
-And despite the many glowing reviews, despite other writer posting quotes from the novel online and breathlessly explaining that this book was blowing their minds, and despite the fact that I've loved Karen Russell's short stories, I still wasn't sure if a 400-plus-page novel about a small town in Oklahoma in the 1930s was a wise reading choice.
+And despite the many glowing reviews, despite other writer posting quotes from the novel online and breathlessly explaining that this book was blowing their minds, and despite the fact that I've loved Karen Russell's short stories, I still wasn't sure if a 400-plus-page novel about a small town in Nebraska in the 1930s was a wise reading choice.
 (Also...Swamplandia! -- Russell's first novel -- was reading agony for me.)

 I present all this simply as a peek inside the mind of a sometimes very indecisive, risk-averse reader. 😅 But...it was a risk that paid off immensely.